-We had the great honor of giving an interview to Natalia Kołaczek, who is a blogger of Szwecjoblog, a philologist of Scandinavian studies, a translator, and an academic teacher of the Swedish language.
+We had the great honour of giving an interview to Natalia Kołaczek, who is a blogger of Szwecjoblog, a philologist of Scandinavian studies, a translator, and an academic teacher of the Swedish language.
 Here comes the translation of the interview:

-In the name of your brand SFD Skandinavisk Möbeldesign there is a critical keyword starting with ‘S’.
-I want to begin our talk from it and ask a question that you might hear multiple times: what are ‘furniture in the Scandinavian style’?
+In the name of your brand SFD Skandinavisk Möbeldesign (the previous name of our brand) there is a critical keyword starting with ‘S’.
+I want to begin our talk from it and ask a question that you might hear multiple times: what is ‘furniture in the Scandinavian style’?
 What associations should come to our heads when we hear about the ‘Scandinavian style’?

 Artur: Yes, it’s true.
 Question about the Scandinavian style in interiors is often asked.
 Associations, which come to my head as the first ones, are light colours, minimalism and a sense of space.
-Usually, there are only a few pieces of furniture; wardrobes and storages are hidden in the walls, and inside rooms, there are only necessary for functioning things.
+Usually, there are only a few pieces of furniture; wardrobes and storage are hidden in the walls, and inside rooms, there are only necessary for functioning things.

 However, I have more expectations from this term.
-For me, a fundamental sense of Scandinavia is an inexplicable bond between human and the natural world and a peaceful coexistence.
+For me, a fundamental sense of Scandinavia is an inexplicable bond between humans and the natural world and a peaceful coexistence.
 That became my inspiration for solid oak furniture design.
 Here, the primary source of inspiration came from Northern nature and Saami culture, e.g. wood carved dishes.

-Right now, we are focusing on our global reach of sale.
+Right now, we are focusing on our global reach of sales.
 It convinced us to change the name of our brand from Swedish to English form – SFD Furniture Design.
 Skandinavisk will be implicitly carried in our hearts, as it all started from that ‘S’.

 Artur: When I think more stereotypically about the interior of our Polish homes, e.g. our grandmas’ homes, we can spot there a large number of trinkets, massive wall units which takes space on the length of an entire wall, and walls painted with vivacious colours.
 Our modern interiors, one way or the other, become more practical and minimalistic.
 Does the Scandinavian style suit our interiors?
 I would instead ask this question, thinking about our inner feelings.
 When it comes to interiors, it definitely requires uncluttering our space and redesigning it.
-This way, we will be able to once again contemplate what is truly important for us in terms of functionality, everyday organisation, but also in terms of spirituality and mental well-being.
+This way, we will be able to once again contemplate what is truly important for us in terms of functionality, and everyday organisation, but also in terms of spirituality and mental well-being.
 If we will put more focus on Scandinavian interiors and their owners, we will spot the bond between human and their space – a matter of ‘trinkets’ existence is not connected to the need for decoration or filling up space, but more the connection is about the relation between the human and the object – it can be a matter of memories, values or spirituality.

 Szwecjoblog: For the past year, we started to spend much more time in our homes.
-Our tables replace these we knew from restaurants or cafes, and desks became entire offices.
+Our tables replace those we knew from restaurants or cafes, and desks became entire offices.
 Did that change of lifestyle influence in any way your projects or thoughts about functionality?
 Or did it change customers’ expectations?

-Artur: While designing solid oak furniture, I always did it with the belief that the kitchen and a dining room are the primary places and the heart of the home.
+Artur: While designing solid oak furniture, I always did it with the belief that the kitchen and the dining room are the primary places and the heart of the home.
 With the pace of our current way of living, we spend most of the time by the table – in the mornings or in the evening, we have time to sit down and drink coffee, eat together, or simply talk.
 Often, the most precious memories from our lives are connected with that place.

 Since the last year, nothing changed in our foundation ideas.
 Our idea is universal, and we strengthen it each day by taking on new projects and challenges for our brand SFD.